zanbaldwin/phperian/README.md

 Experian's Web Service, and to interpret their response.

 **Please note that this package is currently in development, has no stable release, and no gaurantee can be made regarding the stability or practicality of use.
-It is in no way fir for use in a production environment.**
+It is in no way fit for use in a production environment.**

 License
 -------